AlexMikes/AutoFunc/paper.md

 # Acknowledgements

-Thanks to Katherine Edmonds, Rob Stone, and Bryony DuPont for research support.
-Thanks to Kyle Niemeyer for support with all things digital.
+Thanks to Katherine Edmonds, Rob Stone, and Bryony DuPont for their research support.
+Thanks to Kyle Niemeyer for support with open software and open science.

 This material is based upon work supported by the National Science Foundation under Grant No. CMMI-1826469.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and